Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 That’s what you get with silver!
 It is much more affordable for the average investor, and yet as a precious metal will help maintain your standard of living as good as gold.
 If you can’t afford to buy a full ounce of gold, silver can be your ticket to holding some precious metals.
 This is also true for gift-giving.
 Don’t want to spend over a $1,000 on a present but would like to give a hard asset?
 Silver just made it more affordable.

 Silver isn’t just cheaper to buy, but can be more practical when you need to sell.
 Maybe someday you don’t want to sell a full ounce of gold to meet a small financial need.
 Enter silver.
 Since it frequently comes in smaller denominations than gold, you can sell only what you want or need at the time.

 Every investor should have some silver around for this very reason.

-Keep in mind that silver bullion can be sold virtually anywhere in the world.
+Keep in mind that silver coins and bars bullion can be sold virtually anywhere in the world.

 Here are couple good examples… check out how much more silver gained than gold in the two biggest precious metals bull markets in the modern era:

 Gain from 2008 low to 2011 high